claudiofahey/hsk-docs/cdh/hsk.rst

 deployment outside of IT.

-This guide is intended to simplify Hadoop deployments by creating a shared storage model with EMC Isilon scale out NAS and using the industry leader in Enterprise Hadoop, Cloudera, reduce the time to deployment, and the cost of deployment leveraging tools that can automate Hadoop cluster deployments.
+This guide is intended to simplify Hadoop deployments by creating a shared storage model with EMC Isilon scale out NAS and using an industry leader in Enterprise Hadoop, Cloudera, reduce the time to deployment, and the cost of deployment leveraging tools that can automate Hadoop cluster deployments.